mohannad-b/Wrkcodean/PROJECT_OVERVIEW.md

 ### V1 (Already in Scope)

 - **Requirements Extraction** – Pull out systems, triggers, actions, and data from freeform descriptions + docs.
-- **Draft Blueprint Generation** – Generate a first-pass blueprint JSON (nodes, edges) from requirements.
+- **Draft Blueprint Generation** – Generate a first-pass Blueprint JSON (sections + steps per the canonical schema) from requirements.
 - **Intake Progress Tracking** – Update completion % as required fields and clarifications are collected.

 _Human review is required; AI is assistive, not fully autonomous._